pioneers/programming-workshop/00_actual_intro/lesson.md

 When you finish each lesson or checkpoint, you can submit with the `submit` button on the top right.
 We will give you feedback on the program that you've written in the top left box.
 If you get stuck, ask a friend or PiE staff for help!

+Make sure you print only the things we ask for with your submission.

 ### Got it?

 When you're ready, hit `submit` and continue on to the Lesson 1.